 Second, we propose an information-theoretic metric for quantifying flow of dynamic secrets.
 Our metric can be used to quantify leakage of the current value of the secret, of a secret at a particular point in time, of the history of secrets, or even of the strategy function that produces the secrets.
 We show how to construct an optimal wait-adaptive adversary with respect to the metric, and how to quantify that adversary's expected gain, as determined by a scenario-specific gain function [14].
 These functions consider when, as a result of an attack, the adversary might learn all, some, or no information about dynamic secrets.
 We show that our metric generalizes previous metrics for quantifying leakage of static secrets, including vulnerability [4], guessing entropy [15], and g-vulnerability [14].
-We also show how to limit the power of the adversary, such that it cannot influence inputs or delay attacks.
+We also show how to limit the power of the adversary, such that it cannot influence inputs, delay attacks, or remember too far into the past.